BONSAMURAIS/bonsai/README.md

 These tutorials are currently written to be executed with the Exiobase IO-database as background data.
 But Exiobase is not open-source and cannot be uploaded from this site.
 We intend to modify the tutorials so they can be executed with FORWAST.

-This code works with Python 3.4, it requires some additional packages such as Numpy and Pandas.
-The pices of code are presented in Jupyter Notebooks.
+The pieces of code are presented in Jupyter Notebooks.
 Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+This code works with Python 3.4, although it requires some additional packages such as Numpy and Pandas.

 BONSAMURAIS/bonsai/ is licensed under an MIT License.